Scotiabank Mortgage Rates & Reviews

 Scotiabank Posted Rates

-Scotiabank posted rates are the official rates used when calculating your mortgage break penalty, which is the fee you will pay if you want to break your mortgage or refinance early.
+Scotiabank posted rates are the official rates used when calculating your mortgage break penalty, which is the fee you will pay if you want to break your mortgage early or refinance it before the term expires.

 How Scotiabank Calculates a Mortgage Break Penalty With Posted Rates

-Similar to RBC, TD, BMO, and National Bank, Scotiabank will calculate your penalty based on a method called the interest rate differential, and will use this as your penalty if it is larger than 3 months worth of interest payments.
-The way that the interest rate differential method works is Scotiabank will compare the interest rate on your mortgage to the posted rate that is similar in length to how long is remaining on your mortgage term.
-To get how much the mortgage break penalty would be you multiply the difference between the interest rate on your mortgage and the posted rate by your mortgage amount, then multiply that by how long is remaining on your mortgage term.
+Similar to RBC, TD, BMO, and National Bank, Scotiabank will calculate your penalty based on a method called the interest rate differential (IRD) and apply this penalty if it is larger than 3 months worth of interest payments.
+Scotiabank will compare the interest rate on your mortgage to the posted rate for a term length similar to the time remaining on your mortgage term.
+To calculate the mortgage break penalty, they multiply the difference between the interest rate on your mortgage and the posted rate by your mortgage amount, then multiply that by the term length remaining on your mortgage.

 You have a $200,000 mortgage and 2 years left on your term.
 If the posted rate for a 2-year term is 3% and your mortgage rate is 3.5%, then the difference between your mortgage rate and the posted rate is 0.5%.
 With $200,000 left on your mortgage and with 2 years left on your term, you multiply 0.5% by $200,000, than by 2 years to get a mortgage break penalty of $2000.